-- Ray Stantz of the Ghostbusters franchise has a definite belly, but many fans find him all the more attactive because of it, as it only contributes to his already Adorkable personality.
+- Ray Stantz of the Ghostbusters franchise has a definite belly, but many fans find him all the more attractive because of it, as it only contributes to his already Adorkable personality.

-- Dave Karofsky has had a very outspoken Gay male fan base since the episode "Never Been Kissed", many of whom simply prefer men of his build.
+- Glee: Dave Karofsky has had a very outspoken gay male fan base since the episode "Never Been Kissed", many of whom simply prefer men of his build.